lwang67/lwang67.github.io/_posts/2022-06-25-project1-blog-post.md

 • explaining what you did in the project and any interesting findings

-In this project, I created a vignette about contacting the [COVID19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc) using functions I created to query, parse, return well-structured data, and then I used the functions to obtain data from the API and do some exploratory data analysis.
+In this project, I created a vignette about contacting the [COVID19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc) using functions I created to query, parse, and return some well-structured data.
+Then I used functions to obtain data from the API and do some exploratory data analysis.
+In the EDA section, I created some contingency tables, some numerical summaries, bar plots, one histogram, one box plot, and one scatter plot.

-This is my first time to do work with interacting API.
-There are some interesting findings, for example, how to contacting the API using function to query a data frame.
+It's my first time doing work with interacting API.
+There are some interesting findings, for example, how to contact the API using a function to query different data frames.